SyedZaimi/BukuHutang/README.md

 ## Title: BukuHutang

 ## Introduction
-BukuHutang is a mobile application project that focus on tracking debt.
+BukuHutang is a mobile application project that focus on debt transaction.
+This app allow you to manage your debts and track people who owe you.

 ## Objective
+    1. Manage debt transaction - allows you to track the debts you owe and the debts owed to you
+    2. Remind and help you payoff your debt earlier

 ## Features and Functionalities

-## Sequence Diagra
+## Sequence Diagram

+## References